-Florida Craft Beer: Veterans United Craft Brewery, Jacksonville
+Florida Beer Pairings: Veterans United Craft Brewery and Jacksonville

 By Stephen Kubiak